 Designing a foyer is an excellent opportunity to make a lasting impression.

-A home’s entryway is an essential part of the house, and one that sees high foot traffic, from guests and family alike.
+A home’s entryway is an essential part of the house, and one that sees high traffic.
 Investing in quality pieces, and mixing in personal touches is key to defining this space.

 But wait.
 There’s more…a sneak peek into another Essex Fells project, with more to come.

 The home pictured below is an English brick manor flanked by trees with a spacious backyard perfect for families.
 The interior features gorgeous oak floors and natural woodwork throughout, both of which lend warmth to this classic residence.
 Vintage crewel fabric wing chairs pull up next to an Oly resin cocktail table, my signature look of design that’s rooted in classics with updated clean lines mixed in.